Design. Execute. Monitor.

 A passive yet strong Core consisting of low-cost globally diversified ETFs may consist of either the funds available through First Ascent or a 7Twelve® personalized portfolio, depending on your risk tolerance, investing goals, and other specific requirements.

 Decades of research has identified certain “factors” or attributes of stocks that may produce a larger return over a period of time.
-These factors can then be rotated on a monthly basis to take advantage of market dynamics.
-The factor portfolio and rotation is designed within an ETF to maintain tax efficiency.
+These factors can then be rotated on a monthly or quarterly basis to take advantage of market dynamics.

 Segregating Planning from Investing